“Self-Realisation is completely freeing, in the sense that you come to see that you – consciousness – are already free.”

 Throughout these years I attended countless retreats and lived, worked, and studied at meditation centres and ashrams, essentially devoting my life to the pursuit of spiritual knowledge and experience.
 This was a spiritually fruitful time for me, bringing about ever-deepening understanding and insight about my essential nature and the nature of reality.
 Even so, I still experienced periods of depression and was afflicted by feelings of incompleteness.

 Around 2008 I found myself being increasingly drawn to Advaita, Satsang and Self-inquiry which I felt were more direct approaches to Self knowledge.
 And over the next few years I was fortunate enough to find and recognise teachings and teachers such as Ramana Maharshi, Nisargadatta Maharaj, Papaji, and many more who spoke to my intuitive understanding.
-With the help of contemporary awakened teachers such Adyashanti, Mooji, Pema Chödrön, Eckhart Tolle, Gangaji, Wayne Liquorman, and Ramaji, falsehoods fell away and I increasingly came to recognise the ubiquity of awareness in each and every moment.
+With the help of contemporary awakened teachers such Adyashanti, Mooji, Pema Chödrön, Eckhart Tolle, Gangaji, Wayne Liquorman, and many others, falsehoods fell away and I increasingly came to recognise the ubiquity of awareness in each and every moment.

 But in early 2015 after decades of spiritual seeking and practice, I came to understand that despite it all I was powerless to bring about my own liberation.
 I found myself in a place of profound but unsatisfactory surrender.

-At this time, after a spiritual transmission from my final guru, I was finally liberated from the delusion of separation and the constant seeking.
+At this time, after receiving a spiritual transmission from an American nondual teacher called Ramaji, I was freed from the delusion of separation and the constant seeking.
 It was like I was seeing the world as it was for the first time, in its raw state.
 The mental/conceptual filter through which I’d experienced life was gone, and with it all knowing.